-How To Get a Marijuana Card Online In Virginia [2021 Update]
+How To Get a Virginia Marijuana Card Online

 In order to get a medical marijuana card in Virginia, you must first get approved by a state-certified physician.
 You can then apply for your Virginia medical marijuana card online.
 The state of Virginia now offers a full-fledged medical marijuana program.
 Participating in the state’s medical cannabis program is not difficult.
 Let’s get into the details of how to get a Virginia medical marijuana card online using telehealth, then we’ll go over the qualifying conditions for legal medical marijuana, Virginia marijuana laws, as well as Q&A.